hanhanwu/Hanhan_Data_Science_Resources/Experiences.md

 * <b>heteroscedasticity</b> - variance in features, this will not influence clustering analysis
 * <b>multicollinearity</b> - features are correlated, this will create negative influence on clustering analysis, since correlated features will carry extra weight on the distance calculation
 * <b>silhouette coefficient</b> is a measure of how similar an object is to its own cluster compared to other clusters.
 Number of clusters for which silhouette coefficient is highest represents the best choice of the number of clusters.
+* <b>Elbow method is calculated through SSE, if the elbow joint is not clear, it is better to check silhouette coefficient and SEE together, choosing the number of cluster that has higher silhouette coefficient and lower SSE</b>
+* When dealing with missing values, we can use median, KNN and EM.
+EM is the only iterative method here.
+* Soft assignment in Clustering means return cluster membership with probabilities, instead of indiating only 1 cluster.
+Gausian Mixture Model (GMM) and Fuzzy K-Means are soft assignment
+* Claculating Manhattan Distance between P(x, y) and a cluster C:
+  * Calculate the centroid of C: (x1+x2+...+xn)/N, (y1+y2+...+yn)/N => (x0, y0)
+  * <b>Manhattan distance</b>: (x-x0) + (y-y0)
+* If all the features have correlation as 1, then all the data points will be on the same line
+* About <b>DBSCAN clustering</b>
+  * For data points to be in a cluster, they must be in a distance threshold to a core point
+  * DBSCAN can form a cluster of any arbitrary shape and does not have strong assumptions for the distribution of data points in the dataspace.
+  * DBSCAN has a low time complexity of order O(n log n)
+  * It does not require prior knowledge of the number of desired clusters
+  * Robust to outliers
+* To sum up necessary data preprocessing methods before clustering:
+  * check and deal with outliers
+  * check and deal with missing data
+  * check and deal with feature correlation
+  * data normalization (scaling) - bring all the features to the same scale
+* To sum up the process of doing clustering analysis
+  * Round 1 - KMeans
+    * data preprocessing
+    * several iterations of clustering till assigned clusters no longer change
+    * elbow method to find optimal number of clusters
+    * if there is no clear elbow, visualization SSE and silhouette coefficient together, choose the cluster number that has higher silhouette coefficient and lower SSE
+    * silhouette coefficient to compare cluster similarity
+  * Round 2 - Gausian Mixture Model (GMM)/EM Clustering
+    * data preprocessing
+    * It does soft assignment
+    * Compare membership probabilities of clusters
+  * Round 3 - DBSCAN
+    * data preprocessing, althoug it is robust to outliers
+  * Round 4 - Clustering Ensembling